 Infectious Diseases – General Medicine & Microbiology

-The Infectious Diseases Fellowship at JSS Academy of Higher Education and Research (JSS AHER), organized in collaboration with the Global Healthcare Academy (GHA), is a 12-month advanced program aimed at training physicians in the comprehensive management of infectious diseases.
-With its NAAC A++ accreditation and QS global ranking, JSS AHER is internationally recognized for its excellence in clinical education and healthcare research.
-The GHA collaboration adds an international dimension, broadening fellows’ exposure to evolving practices in infection control and treatment.
+The Infectious Diseases Certification Course at JSS Academy of Higher Education and Research (JSS AHER), organized in collaboration with Global Healthcare Academy (GHA), is a 6-month program designed to provide focused training in the comprehensive management of infectious diseases.
+With its NAAC A++ accreditation and strong global academic standing, JSS AHER is widely recognized for excellence in clinical education and healthcare research.
+The collaboration with GHA adds an international dimension, offering participants broader exposure to evolving global practices in infection control and treatment.

 COURSE MODE